bluesoft/bee/README.md

 # Bee

 A tool for managing database changes.
+Works with Oracle and MySQL.

 Note: the use with ANT is deprecated, the most recent version uses MAVEN.